jpreall/SeqTech2019/README.md

 ### Primary data analysis with Cellranger Count

-For each sample in your experiment, you'll need to run Cellranger count.
-This will map the reads to the reference genome that you specify and count digital gene expression according to the transcriptome model that was used during building of the reference.
+For each sample in your experiment, you'll need to run `cellranger count`.

+`cellranger count` will map the reads to the reference genome that you specify and count digital gene expression according to the transcriptome model that was used during building of the reference.
 In most cases, we use the pre-built references for the [human and mouse genomes provided by 10X:](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest)

+`cellranger count` is widely used to generate the primary count table, and has become a de facto standard despite there being a few alternatives.
+It requires a linux machine with 8GB memory per CPU (to hold the human reference genome in memory), and is quite astoundingly slow and prone to crashing.
+Mapping and counting a single sample typically takes 4-8 hours.

 ```bash